ORCHARD PROJECT PROGRAMS OVERVIEW

 Our labs have expanded and shifted in response to the ongoing challenges facing performing artists nationally and worldwide.
 During a time of industry transformation, reckoning, and instability, OP took steps to do even more to support the most inventive artists and diverse voices, helping creators to explore, create, and share their work in new ways given the current absence of in-person collaboration.
 To make our programs more equitable, we made several changes to the application processes in 2021.
 There is now a common, simplified application for all residency programs, and applications are read by a diverse panel of 30+ readers.
 These changes have proved successful, with applications growing from 766 in 2020 to 1,482 in 2021.
 Our full rubric, and explanation of evaluation criteria for our process, has been posted online in order to be as transparent as possible.
 You can view it here: https://orchardproject.com/understanding-the-op-application-process/

-In the wake of the COVID-19 pandemic, OP successfully pivoted all labs normally held in Saratoga Springs or OP’s New York City office to digital platforms, supporting 30 projects in summer 2020 and 49 projects in summer 2021.
+In the wake of the COVID-19 pandemic, OP successfully pivoted all labs normally held in Saratoga Springs or OP’s New York City office to digital platforms, supporting 30 projects in summer 2020, 49 projects in summer 2021, and 47 projects in 2022.

-Below is a short summary of our labs and programs, including a brief overview of their plans for 2022.
+Below is a short summary of our labs and programs.
 For more detailed information, we encourage you to visit each specific program’s page.

-The Orchard Project Episodic Lab, now entering its fifth year, allows a cohort of writers the time and resources to collaborate with one another, and interact with industry guests, to advance the development of their television pilots.
+The Orchard Project Episodic Lab, now entering its sixth year, allows a cohort of writers the time and resources to collaborate with one another, and interact with industry guests, to advance the development of their television pilots.
 The objective of this summer lab is to “bridge the gap” for artists of promise, and to use the unique support of the OP to expand and articulate their personal voice/vision as they hone the writing and world of their pilot.
 Participants with a curiosity for feedback and desire to interrogate both the form and current trends engage in a pilot-and-project-centered lab with the final goal of creating a more vibrant and impactful draft of their episodic pilot.
 Participants meet three days a week over the course of five weeks in July/August, for two and a half hours per meeting.
 Working with the extended OP network of episodic professionals, writers engage in both group and professional critique, a mock writers’ room, and table reads.
 Previous industry advisors include Beau Willimon (Creator and Showrunner, “House of Cards”), David Mandel (Showrunner, “Veep”), and Theresa Rebeck (Creator and Showrunner, “Smash”).
 Participants also have access to all OP community learning panels outside of the lab, a valuable resource that has proven to be central to successful episodic storytelling development.
-In summer 2022, the Episodic Lab will again take place mainly online, but the OP will also hold some complementary in-person gatherings to strengthen the bonds and inspiration between our participants in their various locales.

-The Orchard Project Audio Lab, now in its second official year, expands our ecosystem of support to dramatic audio storytelling.
+The Orchard Project Audio Lab, now in entering its third official year, expands our ecosystem of support to dramatic audio storytelling.
 Over the course of six weeks, the Audio Lab offers a select group of writers and teams an opportunity to develop content in a setting where they can accelerate an unproduced project, receive high level support and feedback from leading voices in the field, and network with each other and other industry leaders.
 This lab is intended to give any writer who has an interest and idea for an audio project the space and support to cultivate their work.
 Participants meet once a week for group work, attend additional panels with industry professionals working in the audio field, and have access to OP staff office hours.
 The weekly meetings take on a writers’ room format, where group feedback and comments are encouraged.
-In summer 2022, the Audio Lab will again take place mainly online, but the OP will also hold some complementary in-person gatherings to strengthen the bonds and inspiration between our participants in their various locales.

 OP Open Process is a new free series of conversations and workshops for storytellers, curious practitioners, and artists of all types and experience levels.
 Running in parallel with the OP’s usual lab offerings, OP Open Process aims to inspire making and provide tangible skills for working artists at all levels, in collaboration with those who have been at the forefront of creation.